 - a description of the parameters chosen and the software and hardware environment in which the software was used

 The use of Docker containers, opens an external URL in a new window may also make sense here.

 As early as software selection, you should consider potential usage limitations with regard to the reproducibility of your experiments and, if possible, exclude them.
 For example, consider the following points:

 - In the case of web applications, it is possible that the version you use will no longer be available later.

-- In the case of commercial off-the-shelf software, licencing costs and a dependence on the software provider, are factors which affect you and all other users.
+- In the case of commercial off-the-shelf software, licensing costs and a dependence on the software provider, are factors which affect you and all other users.